 How Do I Process Payroll and Payroll Taxes?

-You may be starting a business, having hired your first employee, or you are considering having employees and wondering whether you should process payroll yourself or get a payroll processing service.
+Processing payroll is a key responsibility for your business if you have employees.
+You may be starting a business, having hired your first employee, or you are considering having employees and wondering what's involved with this payroll process.

 As you weigh the options for processing payroll and dealing with payroll taxes, you might find it helpful to consider the tasks involved in processing employee payroll and in paying and reporting payroll taxes.
 For this discussion, assume that all of your employees are regular and not independent contractors.